 Site Safety Committees: Each of our operating sites — in the Oregon cities of Tillamook, Portland and Boardman — has a designated Safety Committee to implement safety procedures and precautions.
 Meeting discussions are documented with agendas and minutes.
 Records of documentation are maintained.
 Safety Committees have voting representatives and one chairperson to oversee committee activities and report back to safety managers.

 Inspections and Audits: Our manufacturing facilities regularly undergo comprehensive safety inspections by Oregon Occupational Safety and Health (OR-OSHA) inspectors.
-We also conduct detailed annual safety self-assessments, verified by an external consultant to gauge our health and safety performance.
+We also conduct detailed annual safety self-assessments that are verified by an external consultant to gauge our health and safety performance.

 Key Performance Indicators: Our operations scorecard includes the following KPIs that we consider to be noteworthy especially considering COVID-19 contingencies and changing our group trainings to be online:

 KPI: Recordable Injury Frequency ( target 4.78): 2.6

 KPI: Lost Time Injury Frequency (target 1.32): 1.2